shijiansu/ntu-claims-approval-system/README.md

 ## Setup Database

-Updated at 20200524, to use the Docker to setup the mysql - `database-setup.sh`
+[20200524] Use the Docker to setup the mysql - `database-setup.sh`

-- Docker
-  - database-setup.sh there is environment variable to setup the root user password, database name
+- Docker: `database-setup.sh` there is environment variable to setup the root user password, database name

-The shell script also load the data installation at `data/init.sql`, which export at 2014
+The shell script also load the data from `data/init.sql`, which export at 2014

 ## Connect Database

-There are 2 connections options in the application,
+There are 2 connections configurations,

 - Hibernate
   - hibernate.cfg.xml - with database connection string, user name, password, database name